 So, I did something I’ve never done before.

 Yep, my very first white room (and it won’t be my last).
 I LOVE it.
 I chose white for a variety of reasons, one of which is that when I need to take photos of small projects for the blog, I’ll have a white backdrop built in.
-If you want to know how to choose paint colors and NOT regret it, then check out my post about that HERE.

 I also painted my kitchen recently, which has led to several conversations about painting rooms yourself vs. hiring it out.
 I’ve done both, but mostly painted rooms myself.
 I prefer to do the painting, because I find that some professionals that I’ve hired aren’t nearly as precise or careful as I am.